THE CONSUMER PROTECTION ACT, 2012

 The Act provides that a court may award exemplary or punitive damages in addition to any other remedy in an action commenced under this section.

-Should you have any queries or need any clarifications with respect to consumer rights matters, please do not hesitate to contact Vikram C Kanji or Ruby Njenga at A B Patel & Patel Advocates, Mombasa.
+Should you have any queries or need any clarifications with respect to consumer rights matters, please do not hesitate to contact Vikram C. Kanji or Ruby Njenga at A.B.
+Patel & Patel LLP.

 The contents of this publication are for reference purposes only.
 They do not constitute legal advice and should not be relied upon.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.